AsapChun/nba-draft-pick-comparison/README.md

 A web application for calculating and comparing the value of NBA draft picks in potential trade scenarios.
 This tool assists decision makers in creating and evaluating trade concepts involving draft picks.

+## Live Application

+🚀 **Try the live version**: [https://nba-draft-pick-comparison.vercel.app/](https://nba-draft-pick-comparison.vercel.app/)

+The live version is fully configured with all necessary API keys and database connections.

 ## Features

 - **Trade Scenario Builder**: Create scenarios where teams exchange draft picks